 Not necessarily, while a foundation in JSX helps, you can easily learn that as you are learning expressions.
 I often refer to w3schools to look the the functions documentation.
 There are a lot of them but you only need a handful eg. variables, arrays, string, operators, loops, conditional, function, math, or random.
-If you can understand these concepts, expression can be a breeze.
+If you can understand these concepts, writing expressions can be a breeze.

 Absolutely NO. You do not have to be good, you just need to know the important ones (eg. Ignore Scale inheritance from Parent).
-Most of the master-studies tutorials (with the exception of Ordinary Folk's ones) uses basic expression to do make things look "complex".
+Most of my master-studies tutorials (with the exception of Ordinary Folk's ones) uses basic expression to do make things look "complex".
 Here are some examples:

 Flatwhite Motion wOo video: uses single expression of valueAtTime

 Flatwhite Motion Aicy Flying Orb: uses a detailed wiggle function